 Sometimes the problem is not doing too much but not doing enough.
 It’s an ongoing challenge: when to listen to your body and when it’s just your body trying to avoid the discomfort?

-It’s a continuous walk on a thin rope that requires constant effort: on one hand, you have to ignore the signals your body is giving you, and on the other, you have to listen to what your body is telling you.
+It’s a continuous walk on a thin rope that requires constant effort: on one hand, you have to ignore some of the signals your body is giving you, and on the other, you have to be wise and mindful about how much you’re body is capable of handling.

 monitor your recovery